Buyaki01/nextjs13-online-store-shop/README.md

-# NextJs 13 Ecommerce Retail Store
+# NextJs 13 Online Store Shop

 ## Overview
-Welcome to the NextJs 13 Ecommerce Retail Store, an e-commerce web application designed to cater to your clients' shopping needs.
+Welcome to the NextJs 13  Online Store Shop, an e-commerce web application designed to cater to your clients' shopping needs.
 Whether you're a small business owner, a retailer, or an entrepreneur looking to establish an online presence, this application provides a powerful platform to showcase and sell your products to a global audience.

 ### Key Features